Skip to content

 ExamineLook at a concept or argument closely, uncovering its assumptions and underlying relationships.

-SuggestPropose a solution, hypothesis, or idea.
-It needs to be plausible and based on your knowledge.
+SuggestPropose a plausible idea, solution, or hypothesis based on relevant knowledge.

 Objective 3: The Top Tiers (Synthesis & Evaluation)